 Students planning to seek a single-subject teaching credential in English as their career option will likely want to complete the English Teacher Preparation Program (ETPP).
 The department encourages students to speak with a faculty advisor or a College of Arts and Letters Professional Advisor to ensure that they are making optimal choices regarding their elective courses in order to ensure a timely graduation.

-The goal of the English program is to develop the ability to read carefully, to write clear and well-supported analyses of literary works, to understand various aspects of the English language, and to gain a broad knowledge of writers and literary forms from a variety of periods and cultures.
-The three tracks enable you to develop your interests under the umbrella term 'English': literature students go on to do more focused studies on topics in literature; creative writing students acquire an appropriate level of skill in the writing of original poetry or fiction; linguistics students obtain a conscious knowledge about how the English language works in its many facets.
+The goals of the English program are to help students to develop the ability to read carefully and think critically, to write clear and well-supported analyses of a variety of texts, to understand various aspects of the English language, to gain a broad knowledge of writers and literary forms from a variety of periods and cultures, and to understand and practice writing as a situated and powerful form of social action.
+The five concentrations are designed to enable students to pursue their varied interests under the broad umbrella term of 'English Studies.

-Read more detailed information about the requirements for the B.A. in English in the
+Read more detailed information about the requirements for the B.A. in English in the CSUSB Bulletin.

 Please visit our Advising page for information about the English major, worksheets, and Roadmaps for the major.